Indicative Formula Ford Costs

 Where can I buy parts and components?

-In NZ Cardwells has some parts and components.
+Motorsport Solutions in Christchurch probably has the most comprehensive set of spares available in NZ.
+Also in NZ Cardwells has some parts and components.
 Pegasus Auto Racing in the US is an awesome resource (just watch the $400 GST limit when importing!).
 All parts for the Kent engine are now available new - either re-manufactured by Ford or third parties (including the block and pistons).